sconn823/Obsidian/Missions/Excavation Site.md

 #### Engraving
 In the dwarvish, the engraving reads:
 *"Here lies the crew of the Aquanaut, perhaps the last of their kind from our home Ymir.
-We were doomed by metal before, and we were doomed by the woods here."*
+We were doomed by metal before, and we were doomed by the nature here."*
+- [ ]
 Within the opening here is a series of supply crates.
 They contain mundane supplies and rations.